Uriarra Village, Australian Capital Territory: Location

-Uriarra Forest to the South was destroyed in the 2003 bushfire.
+Uriarra Forest to the south was destroyed in the 2003 bushfire.

 Bushfires

 Due to Uriarra's bushfire history and rural location the Government of the Australian Capital Territory placed stringent development requirements on new buildings within the village.
-Each house has mandatory rain water storage, sewerage treatment, and firefighting systems.
+Each house has mandatory rainwater storage, sewerage treatment, and firefighting systems.
 The village has pressurised non-potable water for fire fighting purposes fed from the Bendora Gravity Main (which connects Bendora Dam with Mount Stromlo Water Treatment Plant).

 Due to the remote nature of the village, bushfire assistance is limited.
 The Lease and Development conditions for the Village highlight that "emergency response times will be longer than normal".
 The village maintains a 300-metre fire abatement zone to the West, East, and South, which is also used for horse agistment.
 There is no fire abatement zone to the North of the village.

 In 2001 fires originating in Uriarra threatened the suburbs of Duffy, Holder, Weston, Yarralumla and Curtin and burnt to the shores of Lake Burley Griffin destroying 510 hectares of pine plantation.
 In 2003 the Canberra bushfires devastated the village destroying 16 of the original 23 homes.
-The village was again threatened by grass fires in 2013 when a four hectare grass fire threatened the south of the village.
+The village was again threatened by grass fires in 2013 when a four-hectare grass fire threatened the south of the village.